malukenho/googlemaps/README.md

 To use this repository, to baster to have some minimum requirements (as for example `zsh `) installed and configured in its system **unix-like** and **to run pro I hug**.

+### How to see the examples?

+Easy, Easy.
+The archives are in a well legal logical sequence. nominated with index[ .html] order.
+To follow the steps it uses `vimdiff`

 #### Requirements

 - [PHP 5.3+](http://www.php.net/)